The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 Now, the theory from environmentalist nutcase wackos is that lights on the beach distract the hatchlings and cause them not to go to the ocean, but inland.

-And they take survey, and they go out there with cameras, little cheap instamatic cameras, and they'll take a picture of your house.
+And they take survey and they go out there with cameras, little cheap instomatic cameras, and they'll take a picture of your house.

-Of course, these cheap little instamatic cameras with no flash at night, the shutter opens wide for ten seconds, and it does make your house look like a Christmas tree when all you got's one lamp lit inside.
+Of course, these cheap little instinct cameras with no flash at night, the shutter opens wide for 10 seconds, and it does make your house look like a Christmas tree when all you got is one lamp lit inside.

-Then they come show it to you, and you're violating the uh the ordinance.
+And then they come show it to you, you're violating the ordinance.

 From March 1st until October 31st, eight months darkness, which poses a lot of problems.